uniqueuser-repo/Ternary-Trie-Advanced-Tests/README.md

 exactly where and why their code is failing.
 Since I tend to finish projects on the same day that they get released rather than waiting until the end, I usually create and post public test cases on the course's online help board so that other students don't have to encounter the same struggle that I did.
 These are one of such test cases.

+11/25/2019 - Local test cases complete.
+Nothing special.
+Typical unit testing.

+11/26/2019 - Started branching out the project.
+Creating client/server pair.
+At the end, the server should pass a solution
+             instance to the client, so that students know exactly how an arbitrary solution trie should look.
+In particular, if they are failing a test case, it would allow them to analyze a specific instance of the solution trie Object by stepping through with a debugger.